Folk Arts Oxford aims to promote folk and traditional dance, music and song in the Oxfordshire region.

 Since we launched in 2012 we have worked in association with Oxford City Council, The Ashmolean Museum, Restore (a mental health charity), Cowley Road Carnival, and the Pitt Rivers Museum.
 In 2014 we worked with the English Folk Dance and Song Society to host a training day for Folk Educators in Oxford.

-We are particularly interested in improving access for those who might face barriers to participation in the folk arts, and are beginning to address this with events such as a ceilidh for Special Needs Schools as part of Folk Weekend.
+We are particularly interested in improving access for those who might face barriers to participation in the folk arts.

 Folk Arts Oxford Limited is a registered company in England and Wales; company number 7950391.